 Keep what works, export what you own

 Compare the CoProducer's options as browsable variants and place the one you want.
-Your original import stays in the project.
-Export the finished track as WAV or MP3 — the music you finish is yours.
+Nothing is locked.
+Export the finished track as WAV, MP3, or MIDI — the music you make is yours.

 It edits the real audio.
 Veena separates your imported track into stems and works on those stems in a full DAW.
 That is the difference from a generator, where "editing" usually means re-rolling the prompt and getting a different song back.